-Thirty days, 30 “awesome projects,” six field trips.
-Welcome to Maker Camp, a virtual DIY camp for teens 13 years of age and up sponsored by Make magazine.
-Free and open to all on Google+, the camp runs from July 16 until August 24 and there is no registration – just go on any day you wish.
+Six weeks, 30 “awesome projects,” fun virtual field trips to places like Lego in Denmark and Disney every Friday.
+Welcome to Maker Camp 2014, a virtual DIY camp for teens 13 to 18 years of age sponsored by Make: magazine.
+Free and open to all on Google+, the camp runs from July 7 until August 14 and there is no registration – just go on any day you wish.

 The sixth annual Google Science Fair offers students between 13 and 18 a chance to compete for $100,000 in scholarships, a trip to the Galapagos, and a first-hand look at Virgin Galactic’s latest spacecraft – among other prizes.
 Projects are due May 18, 2016.